wzpan/hexo-theme-freemind/README.md

   - badges - a label with text and specified color;
   - alerts - alert messages with text and specified color;
   - side notes - a note at the right side of the page;
-  - side images - an image at the right side of the page;
+  - side images - an image at the right side of the page.

 ## Install ##